 Safety and comfort

-Many schools design their libraries along the lines of a comfortable room at home and this can be particularly appealing to children who have difficult home lives, helping them feel safe at school.
+Many schools design their libraries along the lines of a comfortable room at home.
+This can be particularly appealing to children who have difficult home lives, helping them feel safe at school.

 As one librarian who was interviewed explained, “One of my main roles is to give the pupils somewhere safe to go.”